- Alternative & Natural Medicine

 - The top 5 pharmaceutical companies are - in 5th place, the UK company 'GlaxoSmithKline'.
 4th.
 The German company 'Bayer'.
 3rd.
 The American company 'Merck & Co'.
 2nd.
 The Swiss company 'Novartis' and in 1st place is the American company 'Pfizer'.

-- 2014 drug usage statistics.
-The drugs mostly sold (used is another thing) are for - 'lowering cholesterol' - 'Antacid drugs' - 'Anemia' - Oral asthma' - 'Blood thinning drugs' - 'Antibiotics' - 'Anti-psychotic drugs' - 'Asthma'. and 'Diabetics'.
+- 2016 drug usage statistics.
+The drugs mostly sold (used is another thing) are for - 'lowering cholesterol' - 'Antacid drugs' - 'Anemia' - Oral asthma' - 'Blood-thinning drugs' - 'Antibiotics' - 'Anti-psychotic drugs' - 'Asthma'. and 'Diabetics'.

-Please read first - Warning.
-Many young and elderly people die, or become seriously injured each year due to medication errors.
-It happens when the wrong pills are administered or taking the incorrect dose, so be very careful what medication you're taking, and how often you take them.
+Many young and elderly people die or become seriously injured each year due to medication errors.
+It happens when the wrong pills are administered, or taking the incorrect dose is taken, so be very careful what medication you're taking, and how often you take them.
 Read the labels and instructions carefully, and If in any doubt, speak to your Doctor or pharmacist.